naist-nlp/tubelex/README.md

 - [fastText word embeddings](https://huggingface.co/naist-nlp/tubelex-fasttext)
 - [KenLM n-gram models](https://huggingface.co/naist-nlp/tubelex-kenlm)

 Note that the full text of the corpus cannot be published for copyright reasons.
 To enable use of TUBELEX in a wide range of applications, we offer frequency lists in multiple variants and the two above-mentioned types of basic language models.
-The frequency lists also include frequencies by video category, and dispersion (range or "contextual diversity").
+The frequency lists also include frequencies by video category, and dispersion (range or “contextual diversity”).

 ## Word Frequency Lists